Plan, Deliver & Operate Microsoft Teams with Confidence

 The Network Assessment Tool doesn’t execute the actual Skype Client when simulating tests.
 Only the media/RTP stack is tested; there are no tests for SIP login or auto-discover performance across the network.

 CloudReady Skype sensors leverage the real Skype for Business client as part of their tests.
 By using the real Skype for Business clients (or standalone Skype for Business clients), network operators can be assured the real end-user experience is measured.

-The Network Assessment Tool is designed to be run manually each and every time for a duration.
+The Network Assessment Tool is designed to be run manually each time for a duration.
 Re-running the assessment tool must be automated and coordinated across different endpoints and the data has to be manually collected and aggregated.

-By default, the Network Assessment Tool uses a tone-only wav file for simulating audio traffic and messages.
+By default, the Network Assessment Tool uses a tone-only WAV file for simulating audio traffic and messages.
 The .wav file can be replaced, but requires deployment and distribution to each endpoint involved in the test.

 CloudReady Skype Audio senors use a real audio conversation in each direction, from the sensor to the CloudReady receiver, testing each of the different network and edge segments as part of the execution.
 This enables inbound and outbound metric collection and Audio quality statistics from the underlying Skype for Business Client.

 Using the Network Assessment Tool requires separate results be captured, transformed and aggregated for each of the different runs from each collection points.
 Orchestrating this collection can be time-consuming, error prone and inefficient.

 CloudReady Skype sensors automatically capture & upload each execution where the statistics are analyzed against automatically configured alarms.
 Sensor results can be immediately compared to other sensors and against a cloud-based real-time benchmark.